KOSASIH/InterFarmatica/README.md

 ### Project development roadmap

-Creating a project development roadmap for InterFarmatica involves outlining the key milestones, tasks, and timelines required to bring your healthcare microservice supply chain system to fruition.
-Here's a suggested roadmap structure:
+The project development roadmap for InterFarmatica involves laying out the key milestones, tasks, and timelines required to bring your healthcare microservices supply chain system to life.
+Here is the structure of the InterFarmatica roadmap :

 **Phase 1: Project Initiation and Planning (Duration: 2 months)**